The Weir

 The actors will need to make the characters live and be natural but also hold the audience, particularly when they tell their stories.
 There are subtleties in the relationships and shifts and changes in mood which need to be explored and conveyed.
 Each Character has a back story and their actions in the pub are coloured by their lives outside.

-Click here to download a copy of our guide to this production.
+Click here to download a copy of the flyer for this production.

 |